lidofinance/lido-frontend-template/MIGRATION.md

 ### Step 12.
 Using private variables

-Up until we only talked about public variables that are necessary for the client-side code.
+Up until now we only talked about public variables that are necessary for the client-side code.
 Now you will learn how to use server-side config to access private variables.
 Fortunately, it's much less complicated.
 You can use Next's `getConfig` function to access the variables directly, e.g.

 ```js
 // pages/index.js